llindoy/pyttn/README.md

 $ python3 -m pip install .
 ```

+## Using the Software
+Example python scripts showing the use of pyTTN for a range of application are provided in the ${PyTTN_ROOT_DIR}/examples.
+These examples included

-## TTNPP Library Compilation
+## TTNPP Library
-It is possible to compile pure C++ programs that make use of the core C++ library and currently a cmake script has been provided that can conditionally compile against
+It is possible to compile pure C++ programs that make use of the core C++ library (ttnpp) and currently a cmake script has been provided that can conditionally compile against

 ### Compile Instructions
 This code requires cmake version 3.11 in order to compile.
 From the pyTTN base directory (${pyTTN_ROOT_DIR}) run: